AdobeDocs/workfront.en/help/classic/timesheets/create-and-manage-timesheets/view-and-manage-comments-timesheets.md

    Your comment is displayed in the **Recent Updates** area.

-### Comment on an individual hour entry in a timesheet
+### Comment on an individual hour entry in a timesheet {#comment-on-an-individual-hour-entry-in-a-timesheet}

 1. Go to the timesheet where you want to make a comment.
 1. Click in the entry field where you want to make a comment.